Nation States (the actual nation-building simulator) contains examples of:

 Which gives rise to the entire raider (who do this) versus defender (who prevent this by either giving additional support to the original members, or by voting the raiders out before handing the control back to the natives.

 Zombie Apocalypse: 2013 April Fools gag was a giant zombie apocalypse, with nations having to either kill, cure, or export the zombies in their country.
+This event was repeated for Halloween.

 The region & forum-based roleplaying form of Nation States contains examples of: